Rust-Wellcome/labwhere/presentation/slides.md

 For the prototype, we focused on two specific use cases:

-1. Scan-in a piece of labware into a pre-defined location.
+1. Scan-in a plate or a tube into a pre-defined location.
-2. Search the labware and assert that the labware was scanned into the correct location.
+2. Search the plate or tube and assert that the they were scanned into the correct location.

 The prototype is a backend component that we’ve integrated with our long-read LIMS frontend, Traction, to showcase its functionality.
 The connection to the long-read LIMS is controlled via a feature flag — flipping the flag redirects traffic between the original LabWhere service and the prototype.